vinhnx/Ciapre.tmTheme/README.md

 --

 * Great companion [Aqua](https://github.com/cafarm/aqua-theme) theme - Prokit.
+   * There is also a better fork of it -> [Refined](https://github.com/danro/refined-theme).
 * Font used `Consolas` - comes with Windows, but alternatively, the open-sourced [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html) is pretty close to it
    * For more programming fonts, visit [http://slant.co/topics/67/~what-are-the-best-programming-fonts](http://slant.co/topics/67/~what-are-the-best-programming-fonts).

 ## SublimeText 3 ##